aweymo/VRAF_RC/index.md

     of Tacoma's BIPOC community.</p>
 - template: hero-banner-w-image
   block: hero-2
-  content: Considering the hurdles encountered in this project, we were still able
+  content: Of the 258 items which were selected to be arranged, digitized and described,
-    to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.
+    39 represented these communities. <br><br>While this number feels minuscule in comparison with the relative size of the collection, it represents a 60% increase in BIPOC representation from the state of the collection when I began this work in September.<br><br>That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
-  headline: Impact
+  headline: ''
   background_image: "/uploads/2022/02/18/rso-052-1.jpeg"
   image:
     image: "/uploads/2022/02/18/rso-052-1.jpeg"